Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 Pros

-• Wide Color Range: From natural tones to bold solids, there’s a color for every style.
+• Wide Color Range: From natural tones to bold solids, there’s a shade for most styles.

-• Weather Protection: The stains resist moisture, UV rays, and mildew, which is crucial for outdoor wood.
+• Weather Protection: The stains resist moisture, UV rays, and mildew.

-• Easy to Find: Sherwin-Williams stores are everywhere, and they often have sales.
+• Easy to Find: Sherwin-Williams stores are widespread and run frequent sales.

-• Versatile Formulas: Oil-based and water-based options suit different needs and preferences.
+• Versatile Formulas: Oil-based and water-based options suit different project needs.

 Cons

-• Peeling Risk: Some users, including me, have noticed that solid and semi-transparent stains can peel if not applied correctly or if the wood isn’t prepped well.
+• Peeling Risk: Solid and semi-transparent stains can peel if applied over an unprepped or damp surface.

 Does SuperDeck Stain Peel?
 What Users Really Experience

 Peeling is the #1 complaint in woodworking forums and Reddit threads about SuperDeck — so let’s address it directly.
-Yes, SuperDeck can peel.
-But in almost every reported case, the cause comes down to one of three things: insufficient surface prep, applying too thick a coat, or staining wood with high moisture content.
+Yes, SuperDeck can peel, but in nearly every reported case the cause traces back to one of three things: insufficient surface prep, applying too thick a coat, or staining wood with high moisture content.

-In 2020, Sherwin-Williams reformulated SuperDeck, and many long-time users noticed the new formula is thinner than the original.
-Some community members feel the older oil-based formula penetrated better and lasted longer.
-The newer water-based formula is easier to apply and clean up, but requires even more careful prep work to avoid peeling — especially on previously stained surfaces.
+In 2020, Sherwin-Williams reformulated SuperDeck to a water-based formula, and many long-time users noted the new version applies thinner than the original oil-based one.
+The newer formula is easier to clean up but needs more careful prep to avoid peeling, especially over previously stained surfaces.

 How to prevent SuperDeck from peeling

-• Apply thin coats — Two thin coats outlast one thick coat every time.
-Thick application traps moisture underneath
+• Apply thin coats: two thin coats outlast one thick coat, which traps moisture underneath.

-• Use SuperDeck Revive brightener before staining — it opens the wood grain for better penetration
+• Use SuperDeck Revive brightener first: it opens the wood grain for better penetration.

 Tips for Maintaining Your SuperDeck-Stained Deck